 Step 2.
 Use Income Based Repayment loans if needed to cover student’s living expenses, repayable based on post-graduation income, and write off portions of principal upon completion of degree program as well as military or community service.

 - Upon graduation, write off 5% of the amount of any student loans owed for each year of college completed.

 - Double this write off for each person who completes at least two years of approved community service after graduation.

 Triple this write off for each person who serves in the military for at least two years.

 - Pay for these write offs by reducing the amount of profits the federal government currently makes on student loans.

 Step 3.
-Create incentives for states to do their part to make college affordable by changing funding formulas, controlling costs, and using a “pay for performance” system for remedial education.
+Create incentives for states to do their part to make college affordable by changing funding formulas, controlling costs, and overhauling the delivery of remedial education.

 - Tuition levels for in-state residents should be tied to median family income or GDP per capita in that state, linking in state tuition to what the average family can afford.